lambda-music/lambda-music/docs/getting-started.md

 successfully.
 Running under OS X is still not tested; it should work as well operation systems.

-Pulser uses following libraries :
+Lamu uses following libraries :

 - JNA-4.5.0
 - JNAJACK-1.3.0